GuillaumeLaine/PX4-user_guide/en/middleware/uorb.md

 <Badge type="tip" text="main (PX4 v1.16+)" />

-Message versioning has been in introduced in PX4 v1.16 to make it easier to maintain compatibility between PX4 and ROS 2 versions.
+Message versioning has been in introduced in PX4 v1.16 (main) to make it easier to maintain compatibility between PX4 and ROS 2 versions.

+Versioned messages include an additional field `uint32 MESSAGE_VERSION = x`, where `x` corresponds to the current version of the message.
+Versioned message files are stored separetly from their non-versioned counterpart.
+Topic message files are located under `msg/versioned` and service message files are located under `srv/versioned`.
+Non-versioned messages remain in the `msg/` and `srv/` directories respectively.

 This versioning mechanism supports the [ROS 2 Message Translation Node](../ros2/px4_ros2_msg_translation_node.md), which enables seamless communication between PX4 and ROS 2 applications; when different versions of message definitions are in use, the ROS 2 translation node ensures that messages can be converted and exchanged correctly.

-Versioned messages are stored in the `msg/versioned/` directory (distinct from their non-versioned counterparts, which reside directly in the `msg/` directory).
-Each versioned message definition includes an additional field: `uint32 MESSAGE_VERSION = X`, where `X` corresponds to the current version of the message.
-When a versioned message definition is modified, the version number should be incremented to reflect changes in its structure or semantics.
-Additionally, [message translations](../ros2/px4_ros2_msg_translation_node.md#updating-a-message) must also be updated for versioned messages, in order to convert from the old version to the new structure.

 Versioned messages are designed to remain more stable over time compared to their non-versioned counterparts, as they are intended to be used across multiple releases of PX4 and external systems, ensuring greater compatibility over longer periods.

+Updating a versioned message involves more steps compared to updating a non-versioned one.
+Please see the section on [Updating a Versioned Message](../ros2/px4_ros2_msg_translation_node.md#updating-a-versioned-message).

 For the full list of versioned and non-versioned messages, refer to the [uORB Message Reference](../msg_docs/index.md).